 It’s More Than A Banana Smoothie, It’s A Thickshake Of Glory

-I love MILKSHAKES, chocolate ones, strawberries ones, vanilla ones, banana ones.
+I love MILKSHAKES, chocolate ones, strawberries ones, vanilla ones, especially banana milkshake ones.
 I am a big fan of the shake, AKA the smoothie, which I prefer to call a shake, cause smoothies to sound wayyyyyyy too complicated…

 Banana milkshakes from an old fashion milk bar or corner store bring back many memories for the 80s teenager running down to the corner store after school with a Walkman in hand listening to Madonna’s greatest hits.